aglavic/genx/genx/README.txt

 Changes 3.5.8
 =============
  * Fix crash on Linux systems when automatically simulating, bug #189
- * Fix some issues with the snap distribution package
+ * Fix some with the snap that prevented loading SXRD plugin with 3D view
+ * Snap now stable enough to use, but does not support multiprocessing due to access issues with confinement

 Changes 3.5.7
 =============